luketn/poc-java-mongo-lambda-optimized/README.md

 Add the environment variable and increase the RAM to 10240MB (10GB!):
 ![img_8.png](img_8.png)

-After running YourKit, see that Apache Log4J was adding 2MB to the bundle and 600 classes the classloader was taking 300ms to load them:
+After running YourKit, see that Apache Log4J was adding 2MB to the bundle and 600 classes the classloader was taking 300ms to load them - remove Log4J!:
 ![img_9.png](img_9.png)

 After removing Jackson and switching from our own implementations of the Event classes to the AWS library: